ABE1617/Smart-Maritime-Weather-Monitoring-Station/README.md

-# 🌊 OceanGuardian: Smart Maritime Weather Monitoring Station
+# 🌊 Project W4 (Word Wide Weather Watcher): Smart Maritime Weather Monitoring Station

 OceanGuardian is a lightweight, Arduino-based weather station designed for ships.
 It collects and logs essential environmental data like temperature, humidity, brightness, and GPS coordinates — helping monitor ocean conditions and detect early signs of cyclones and natural disasters.